AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 This function calculates the gain of a test antenna in decibels relative to an isotropic radiator (dBi).
 The gain is computed based on the input test frequency, S-parameters, and the spacing between the antennas.
 The function calculates the antenna gain using one of two methods:

 - **Comparison Antenna Method**: If reference gain and frequency values are provided, the antenna gain is calculated by interpolating the reference gain at the test frequencies.
-- **Two-Antenna Method**: If no reference data is provided, the function assumes the test antennas are identical.
+- **Two Antenna Method**: If no reference data is provided, the function assumes the test antennas are identical.

 ```{admonition} Input Parameters
 :class: tip